nuuuwan/polls_app/FAQ.md

 For now, no. Polls All recognizes you by your IP Address, location and country and automatically creates a user account for you.

+You can see your automatic user account on the [User Page](https://nuuuwan.github.io/polls_app#user).

 ## How does PollsApp know that I have voted in a poll before?

-PollsApp uses the above mentioned automatic user account to identify you.
+PollsApp uses the above mentioned [automatic user account](https://nuuuwan.github.io/polls_app#user) to identify you.

 ---

 ## Where can I find the code for PollsApp?

 You can find the code for PollsApp on [GitHub](https://github.com/nuuuwan/polls_app).

 Feel free to fork the code, report issues, or ask questions.